First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

-\citeA{DBLP:conf/gcai/BorgwardtT15,DBLP:conf/ijcai/BorgwardtT15} and \citeA{DBLP:conf/ausai/BaaderBL15} investigate the complexity of answering \LTL-CQs with respect to weaker ontology languages such as $\EL$ (see below) and members of the \DL{} family, and~\citeA{DBLP:conf/frocos/BorgwardtLT13,DBLP:journals/ws/BorgwardtLT15} study the rewritability properties of \LTL-CQs.
-Again, a basic distinction is between query answering over interpretations with and without rigid names. \citeA{DBLP:journals/semweb/BourgauxKT19} investigate the problem of querying inconsistent data, and \citeA{DBLP:conf/aaai/Koopmann19} proposes an extension to probabilistic data.
-As the monitoring of systems based on data streams is a major application area of these logics, it is of interest to be able to answer queries without storing the whole ABox.
-For results on the query language \LTL-CQs, we refer the reader to~\cite{DBLP:journals/ws/BorgwardtLT15}.
-In the monitoring context, the temporal query language STARQL inspired by SPARQL has also been proposed and investigated.
-Its expressive power is quite different from \LTL-CQs~\cite{OzcepM14} as it extends SPARQL with operators to compute answers over time windows and comes with an epistemic semantics that is similar to our epistemic semantics.
-Another trend is stream reasoning, where the central research problem is efficient query answering over (temporal or atemporal) data instances under the assumption that only restricted portions of data (called \emph{windows} in the temporal case) are available for querying; see, e.g.,~\cite{DBLP:journals/semweb/DellAglioEHP19,DBLP:journals/ai/BeckDE18,DBLP:conf/esws/AjileyeMH21}.
+In the monitoring context, the temporal query language STARQL inspired by SPARQL has been proposed and investigated~\cite{OzcepM14}: its expressive power is quite different from \LTL-CQs as it extends SPARQL with time window operators and comes with an epistemic semantics similar to ours in Section~\ref{sec:omq}.
+Efficient query answering under the assumption that only restricted portions of data, or time windows, are available for querying is the central problem of a more recent research direction of stream reasoning~\cite<e.g.,>{DBLP:journals/semweb/DellAglioEHP19,DBLP:journals/ai/BeckDE18,DBLP:conf/esws/AjileyeMH21}.